 Upcoming hearings are listed on the Tribunal's website.
-During the period the Tribunal held 31 face to face hearings.
-The pie chart below shows the number of hearings by location over this period.
+During the period the Tribunal held 29 face to face hearings, held 1 telephone hearing and determined 1 matter on the papers.
+The pie chart below shows the number of face to face hearings by location over this period.